Naterd/arcs-turn-notifier/README.md

 - `DISCORD_TOKEN`: Your bot's token
 - `NOTIFICATION_TARGETS`: Channel/thread IDs for notifications
 - `TARGET_URL`: URL of the Arcs game to monitor
+- `ARCS_CHECK_INTERVAL`: How often in minutes you want it to check for whose turn it is, defaults to 15 minutes
+- `ARCS_PAGE_LOAD_WAIT`: Sometimes it can be slow loading the game page based on load of the server, defaults to 40 seconds, increase if you have problems

 ## Contributing